intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ## Security objectives

-Security objectives are specific goals or requirements that an organization, system, or process aims to achieve in order to ensure its security and protect its assets.
+Security objectives are specific goals or requirements that an organization, system, or process aims to achieve in order to ensure its security and protect its primary assets.

 There is a global parameter that defines a list of security objectives with a corresponding scale and a corresponding boolean allowing to select or hide a security objective.
 The following security objectives are pre-defined: